 Yonas B. Dibike (PhD, PEng) has received his MSc degree in Hydraulic Engineering and his PhD in Hydro informatics from the Technical University of Delft, in the Netherlands.
 Between 2002 and 2004 he pursued postdoctoral research at McMaster University, in Canada investigating the hydrological impacts of climate change in the Saguenay watershed in Quebec.
 Between 2005 and 2007, he was NSERC industrial research fellow at Ouranos Consortium on Regional Climatology and Adaptation to Climate Change, in Montreal, Québec.
 His main research at Ouranos was on development and analysis of climate change scenarios for Québec and Northern Canada using statistical downscaling methods.
 Since May 2007, he joined Environment Canada as a physical scientist, at the National Water Research Institute's Water & Climate Impact Research Centre located at the University of Victoria, British Colombia.
-His current areas of research are, among other things, hydro-climate analysis including statistical downscaling of global climate model outputs, impacts of climate variability and change on hydrology and Adjunct Assistant Professor at the University of Victoria.
+His current areas of research are, among other things, hydro-climate analysis including statistical downscaling of global climate model outputs, impacts of climate variability and change on hydrology and water resources and simulation of lake-ice and lake-water temperature regimes in a changing climate.
+Yonas is also a Professional Engineer and Adjunct Assistant Professor at the University of Victoria.
 He has co-authored and published more than 20 papers in international refereed journals and also presented his research works in a number of international conferences.